Teodor Costăchioiu

 Looking at this histogram, we observe a high density of means in the range 8.35-9.75, with a clear peak between 9.05 and 9.65.
 Compared to the previous year, the distribution of high grades has shifted slightly upwards, which significantly complicates the sorting process in this crowded area.
 In contrast, averages above 9.75 are slightly fewer than last year, and the number of averages of 10 has fallen slightly.
 The competition will be extremely tight in the 9.1-9.75 range, where the high concentration of candidates with similar results means that small differences will be decisive in the admission process to top high schools.

-Looking overall, the 2025 results seem to indicate an increase in performance, but this is most likely due to more accessible subjects than in previous years.
+Overall, the 2025 results seem to indicate improved performance, but this is most likely due to more accessible subjects than in previous years.
 This relative ease has led to a concentration of students in the upper end of the grades, especially between 9.1 and 9.75, where the pressure of admission becomes suffocating.
 Rather than helping to make a clear-cut cut, candidates are squeezed into a very tight range, where differences of a few hundredths can make the difference between a place at a top-performing high school and one at a lower-performing one.

 With all these statistics in mind, you will have to consider the reality of this ‘squeeze’ in the top grades.
 Even with very good averages, the line can become unpredictable.
-I don’t think it would be a bad idea to include a more modest high school on your list of options, but one that you choose – not one that is imposed by the system.
-It’s better to end up in a decent, desirable and controlled place than to be randomly assigned
+I don’t think it would be a bad idea to include a more modest high school on your list of options, but choose one you prefer, not one imposed by the system.
+It’s better to end up in a decent, desirable, and controlled place than to be randomly assigned

-Last but not least, it is important to remember that in the current context, it is the position in the ranking that counts more than the grade itself.
+Last but not least, it is important to remember that in the current context, the position in the ranking counts more than the grade itself.
 A high school where last year’s last admission average was 9.50 might this year have a last average of 9.60 or even 9.70, precisely because of the general increase in grades.
-That’s why it’s essential to look not just at your average, but where you are in your current ranking.
+That’s why it’s essential to look not just at your average but also at your current ranking.
 Compare this position with the distribution of last year’s grades – which you can also find on the website evaluation.edu.ro – and see how the grade would correspond to last year’s context.
 Then take a look at what high schools were entered with that GPA the previous year.

 We have to accept that, in the end, the final decision belongs to an algorithm.
 It’s not just about averages and preferences, it’s a numbers game – a mechanism that needs to be well understood and, as far as possible, used to your advantage.
 The more you get into his logic, the more likely you are to get closer to what you want.
 Good luck!